JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 1. CNAME record for the domain pointing to the App Service
 2. TXT record for domain verification done by the App Service
-3. A record for the domain pointing to the public IP of the Application Gateway

-We cannot yet our A record because we don't have the public IP of the Application Gateway yet.
+We cannot yet create A record because we don't have the public IP of the Application Gateway available.
 That needs to be post deployment step.

 CNAME record we can create pre-deployment, because we set the domain name of the App Service in our deployment.